Branded (1950 film): Plot

 Choya, a gunfighter on the run, is caught by cowboys Leffingwell and Tattoo in the mountains.
 They force him to participate in a scheme to bilk a rich rancher named Lavery.
 The plan requires a tattoo on Choya's shoulder, but as soon as Tattoo creates one, Leffingwell shoots him in the back.

-Choya rides to Lavery's Bar M ranch and asks foreman Ransome for a job.
-Lavery, with daughter Ruth, arrives on horseback and hired Choya.
+Choya rides to Lavery's Bar O M ranch and asks foreman Ransome for a job.
+Lavery, with daughter Ruth, arrives on horseback and hires Choya.
 Ruth tells Choya how her five-year-old brother was kidnapped many years ago, never to be seen again.
-One day, Lavery notices the tattoo and is amazed because his long-lost son had one just like it.
+One day, Lavery notices Choya's tattoo and is amazed because his long-lost son had a birthmark just like it.
 Choya pretends that it is a coincidence and tells a story about a childhood memory that convinces Mr. and Mrs. Lavery that he is Richard Jr.

 Leffingwell arrives and is hired at the ranch.
 His plot is to kill Lavery so that Choya can inherit the ranch.
 A guilt-ridden Choya offers him an alternative, to steal Lavery's stock during a cattle roundup.
 Ruth rides along, and because Choya likes her, he double-crosses Leffingwell and has the cattle money deposited in the Laverys' account in an El Paso bank.
 He also learns that Leffingwell is the one who kidnapped the child, only to have a Mexican bandit named Rubriz snatch the boy.
 He confesses to Ruth and leaves the ranch.

 Choya crosses the border and learns that Lavery's son has been raised by Rubriz under the name of Tonio.
 He persuades Tonio to return to his real home.
 Rubriz, who has raised the boy as his own son, sends his men after them, and Tonio is wounded.
 Leffingwell also chases them but is killed in a stampede.
 Choya and Tonio are trapped on the Texas side of the Rio Grande but are rescued just in time by Lavery and Ransome.

 Rubriz comes to the ranch with his men to kill them, but he is disarmed by Choya, who convinces him that Tonio did not betray him.
 Rubriz has a change of heart and tells Lavery that Tonio should stay with the Lavery family until he has recovered from his wound, and Lavery agrees that Rubriz can visit any time.
 Choya plans to ride away for good, but Ruth follows him and tells him that if he is leaving, she will accompany him.
 She joins him on his horse, they kiss, and Choya heads his horse back toward the ranch house.